 Drop-Off at Manchester Airport Terminal

-If you want to be dropped off and collected by a friend for a week’s holiday this October, you’ll have to pay the following costs:
+If you want to be dropped off and collected by a friend for a week’s holiday in October, you’ll have to pay the following costs:

 - Your friend will have to travel to the airport and back twice, with each leg of the journey costing £9.95.
 That’s a total cost of £39.80.